As a new exhibition celebrating My Comrade opens in New York, Miss Rosen meets Linda Simpson, who tells the story behind her groundbreaking zine

 Rather My Comrade adopted an inclusive attitude and made you feel a part of the scene, an energy that remains pervasive after all these years.
 “Some of it was the immediacy of the environment.
 It felt like life and death circumstances back then – anybody could die,” Simpson says.

 Instead of becoming depressed, morbid, or morose, Simpson used joy to fight back.
 Although circulation was small, My Comrade got around as Simpson exchanged zines with queer radicals including Bruce La Bruce, JDS, and Vaginal Davis.
-She also arranged ads with queer-friendly businesses like Pat Field and Florent.
+She also arranged ads with queer-friendly businesses like Patricia Field and Florent.
 “Back then it was taboo for companies to advertise in gay magazines, so I thought this was a real sign of solidarity,” she says.

 Simpson began promoting My Comrade at the Pyramid to get the word out and help raise money so she count continue publishing.
 Although she recognises it was “perhaps not the best business plan,” she was doing it with heart at a time before professionalisation consumed every aspect of our lives.
 Liberated from the confines of careerism, Simpson was free to experiment in every sense of the word, pushing the boundaries with every issue release.

 But the demands of being a one-woman army soon took their tool and Simpson was feeling the burn of labour-intensive work year after year.
 Bu this time she had become what The New York Times described as “a mother superior of the New York drag scene.”
-My Comrade got bigger and bigger until it ceases to exist.
+My Comrade got bigger and bigger until it ceased to exist.
 But now it returns with a new issue that seamlessly blends across generations.

 “I kept focused on classic My Comrade drag queens,” Simpson reveals.
 “There’s a Q&A with Lady Bunny and an article by Taboo!, as well as newer, younger performers on the cover and in the centerfold.
 There’s a sex story with [US Secretary of Transportation] Pete Buttigieg and a story on [drag king legend] Murray Hill.
 It’s fun!”